charshy/examples/README.md

 ## Amalgam8 with Marathon/Mesos - local environment <a id="local-marathon"></a>

-The following setup has been tested with Marathon 0.15.2 and Mesos 0.26.0.
+The following setup was tested with Marathon 0.15.2 and Mesos 0.26.0.

-1. Clone the Amalgam8 examples repo
+1. Clone the Amalgam8 examples repo:
     ```bash
     git clone git@github.com:amalgam8/examples.git

     cd examples
     ```

-1. **Edit the Vagrant file** in the examples folder.
-Uncomment the line starting with `config.vm.network "private_network", ip: "192.168.33.33/24"`.
+1. Edit the Vagrant file in the *examples* folder.
+Uncomment the line that begins with `config.vm.network "private_network", ip: "192.168.33.33/24"`.

-1. Start the Vagrant environment
+1. Start the Vagrant environment:

     ```bash
     vagrant up